Managing Achilles Tendon Injuries

 Injuries to the Achilles Tendon

-Despite its clever design and significant strength, the extreme forces it is exposed to cause the Achilles tendon to break down all too frequently.
+In spite of its clever design and significant strength, the extreme forces it is exposed to cause the Achilles tendon to break down all too frequently.
 Depending on the location of the damage, Achilles tendon overuse injuries are divided into several categories: insertional tendinitis, paratenonitis and non-insertional tendinosis.

 As the name implies, insertional tendinitis refers to inflammation at the attachment point of the Achilles on the heel.
 This type of Achilles injury typically occurs in high-arched, inflexible individuals, particularly if they possess what is known as a Haglund’s deformity, a bony prominence near the Achilles attachment on the heel.
 Because a bursa is present near the Achilles attachment (bursae are small sacs that contain lubricants that minimize the shearing of the tendon against the bone), it is very common to have an insertional tendinitis with the retrocalcaneal bursitis (see Figure 2).